Kingsway Primary School

 We strive to ensure all children leave year one reading at least blue books.

-Bespoke home learning is sent home with every child, every week.
+Virtual Classroom films (from the Ruth Miskin Portal) are sent home every week via the parent app and email.
 This helps parents support their child with reading/phonics at home and regularly updates parents on their child’s progress.

-Weekly Chatta missions are posted on the school website, encouraging children to go on sound hunts to promote spelling development alongside reading the phonemes.
-All staff carry RWI phoneme cards and words at all times, using playtimes as an opportunity to re-cap phonemes through games, chalking and phoneme hunts.
-Phonics runs through the heart of all areas of the curriculum, with teachers and support staff regularly referring to speed sounds charts to support spelling and rhymes to support letter formation.
-Click to view KS1 chats.
+All KS1 staff carry RWI phoneme cards and words at all times, using playtimes as an opportunity to re-cap phonemes and revise Green words.
+Phonics runs through the heart of all areas of the curriculum, with teachers and support staff regularly referring to speed sounds charts to support spelling and using the RWi letter formation rhymes to support handwriting.
+Click to view how we teach handwriting at Kingsway.

 Children in key stage one also have an individual license for LexiaCore5 reading.
 This computer based program supports primary school educators in providing differentiated instruction for pupils of all abilities (FS2 –Y6).
 Lexia’s research-proven program provides explicit, systematic, personalised learning in the five areas of reading instruction – phonological awareness, structural analysis (recognising parts of multisyllabic words), fluency, vocabulary and comprehension.
 Lexia can also be accessed at home!